pivotal/docs-tap/scst-sign/install-scst-sign.hbs.md

 ## <a id='install-scst-sign'></a> Install

->**Note:** v1alpha1 api version of the ClusterImagePolicy is no longer supported as the group name has been renamed from `signing.run.tanzu.vmware.com` to `signing.apps.tanzu.vmware.com`.
+>**Note** v1alpha1 api version of the ClusterImagePolicy is no longer supported as the group name has been renamed from `signing.run.tanzu.vmware.com` to `signing.apps.tanzu.vmware.com`.

 To install Supply Chain Security Tools - Sign: